 - consider the risks involved in and associated with the program and its location

-- See SAO’s policy on study abroad in countries under a U.S. Department of State Travel Warning.
+- See SA’s policy on study abroad in countries considered a Restricted Travel Area.

 Next > Program Selection Criteria